 RECOMMENDATIONS

-1. States should strive to eliminate differences in treatment between majority and minority religions where such differences are not justified by the goal of ensuring forms of protection and promotion of RBMs required by their vulnerable status or unique characteristics.
+1. States should avoid differences in treatment between majority and minority religions if such differences are not justified by the goal of ensuring forms of protection and promotion of RBMs required by their vulnerable status or unique characteristics.

-2. States should avoid a selective approach to minority issues that leads to protecting and promoting the rights of some RBMs more than those of others.
+2. States should abstain from a selective approach to minority issues that leads to protecting and promoting the rights of some RBMs more than those of others.
 Differences in the protection and promotion of these rights that have no objective justification constitute discrimination.